coreboot/coreboot/Documentation/soc/intel/xeon_sp/community_preview_guide.md

 git format-patch upstream..HEAD
 ```

-## About Granite Rapids n-1 FSP headers

-This is a set of stub FSP headers for Granite Rapids server, which will
-be forward compatible with the formal Granite Rapids FSP headers which
-will be opensource at a later stage.
-For the n-1 FSP headers, there are
-no corresponding n-1 FSP binaries.
-To pass build, users need to use stub
-binaries which could be generated in arbitrary ways.
-Granite Rapids n-1
-FSP headers are at: `src/vendorcode/intel/fsp/fsp2_0/graniterapids`.

-## About Granite Rapids real FSP headers
+## About Granite Rapids FSP binaries and other needed firmware ingredients

-For the real Granite Rapids FSP headers and binaries, please contact
-intel business interface to obtain.
-Then please update
+For the real Granite Rapids FSP binaries, please contact intel business interface to obtain.
-configs/builder/config.intel.crb.avc and configs/builder/config.intel.crb.bnc
+Then please update configs/builder/config.intel.crb.avc and configs/builder/config.intel.crb.bnc
 to apply.

+Other needed firmware ingredients includes microcode, intel flash descriptor and platform boot
+policy.
+The same flow to obtain and apply.

 ## Test Environment